sooryaraghavan22/Coffee-Shop-Sales-Excel/README.md

 📍Download the complete [report](https://1drv.ms/x/c/b4ce05fac8f79928/EalDunwceTdBkAyEkiD0x4MBig5u8aTEEz5eRGiNW83YBA?e=lARokb) from here.

 ## Objective
-The Coffee Shop aims to create a 6-month sales report (January to June) to understand customer behaviour and enhance sales growth from July onward.
-Developed an advanced Coffee Shop Dashboard using Excel to achieve this goal.
+The Coffee Shop aims to create a 6-month sales report (January to June) to understand customer behavior and enhance sales growth from July onward.
+I have developed an advanced Coffee Shop Dashboard using Excel to achieve this goal.

 ## Sample Insights
 * Weekdays have higher sales than weekends (~60)